cybozu-go/contour-plus/docs/usage.md

 contour-plus should be deployed with Deployment.
 It monitors events for [IngressRoute][] and creates / updates / deletes [DNSEndpoint][] and/or [Certificate][].

+### Excluding IngressRoute from contour-plus targets

+You can exclude an IngressRoute from contour-plus targets by adding the following annotation.

+- `contour-plus.cybozu.com/exclude`: `true`

 [Contour]: https://github.com/heptio/contour
 [IngressRoute]: https://github.com/heptio/contour/blob/master/docs/ingressroute.md
 [DNSEndpoint]: https://github.com/kubernetes-incubator/external-dns/blob/master/docs/contributing/crd-source.md